ForgottenGlory/Living-Skyrim-2/README.md

 4. Follow any installation instructions included with your Preset.
 Every ENB has slight variations in their requirements, so make sure to follow the instructions included for that preset. **You should not need to download any additional files other than the preset.
 Things like ENB Helper and Particle Patch are already included!**

 ## Updating Living Skyrim
 If you are updating Living Skyrim, the process is very simple.
 Before you update, you should at a minimum backup your saves.
 Updating will delete any saves that are present.
+Make sure you are using the latest version of Wabbajack or else Wabbajack will report a corrupted modlist.

 1. Run Wabbajack.exe.
 At the bottom of the window, click Browse Modlists.
 Select Living Skyrim from the UI and download it.
 2. Once downloaded, click the play/arrow button in the Living Skyrim panel to begin.
-3. Set the Installation Location to wherever you already have Living Skyrim installed. **Important!:** Set your downloads folder path to the same downloads folder location you used when you first installed Living Skyrim.
+3. Set the Installation Location to wherever you already have Living Skyrim installed.
+4. **Important!:** Set your downloads folder path to the same downloads folder location you used when you first installed Living Skyrim.
+Failure to do this will make Wabbajack download every mod again, which you want to avoid if possible.
-4. Click Run.
+5. Click Run.
-5. When prompted if you would like to overwrite the existing installation, click "Confirm."
+6. When prompted if you would like to overwrite the existing installation, click "Confirm."

 ## Important Mods You Need to Know About
-This section details the most asked about mods included in Living Skyrim and is intended to give you a basic understanding of what to expect when you start the game.
+This section details the most important mods included in Living Skyrim and is intended to give you a basic understanding of what to expect when you start the game.

 ### The Population Mods
 Living Skyrim includes a number of mods that increase the population of both creatures and characters in the world.
 The first and most important one is [Genesis](https://www.nexusmods.com/skyrimspecialedition/mods/5033), which replaced Populated Skyrim in Living Skyrim 2.0.0.
 This mod dynamically spawns more enemies in dungeons and optionally in overworld locations as well.
 It is customizable with a book that you'll pick up in the Alternate Start cell.
 Be warned: Setting the spawn number too high (above 50) will result in an absolutely absurd number of enemies being added to dungeons.
 Additionally, if the setting is too high you may experience enemies spawning directly on top of you or in areas you've already cleared out.
 Be careful when playing with the settings for this mod.
 A dungeon spawn number of 40 is recommended.